laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-14/day-3/labs/korilla-receipts.md

 ## Instructions

-You will build out this codebase using this [CodeSandbox Starter](https://codesandbox.io/s/korilla-receipts-starter-donod?file=/src/App.js).
+You will build out this codebase using `npx create-react-app@latest korilla-receipts`

 <br>
 <br>